Maximilian55/obsidian-to-notion/README.md

 - learn obsidian-shellcommands better
     - it has variables that it can pass like {{yaml_content}} - may be easier than parsing the .md file
 - it is set up to use a lookup to get a "notion name" for the projects. some may rather not use a lookup and keep their obsidian vault "synced" up with notion, if this is the case, they might want some sort of user input in a config file to determine if we should use a lookup or not.
+- error when target propreties are not found in target db
+    - I had a test meeting notes db with a property "People", when i sent a note to the actual meeting db, it had the property called "Participants"

 Pass `--debug-log` to capture full payload/response data in `export.debug.log` when troubleshooting.